kamiljenicek/testpkgdirectory/README.md

 <!-- badges: end -->

-The goal of testpkgdirectory is to test the package creation and splits a string.
+The goal of testpkgdirectory is to test the package creation and it splits a string.

 ## Installation